Responsive Website Accessibility - Common navigation problem

 “Home.
 Popup Button.
 Double Click to activate the picker” then tap on the navigation and it says “Home.
 Picker Item.
 Adjustable” clicking inside this then gives you the list of menu items.
 How do I know that this is a navigational control?
 The audio instructions make me think it is part of a form, and doesn’t tell me at any point that this is the main navigation of the website.

-Now, lets compare this with a different kind of responsive menu (such as the one on our website) when you touch the navigation link you hear the following:
+Now, lets compare this with a different kind of responsive menu (such as the one on this website) when you touch the navigation link you hear the following:

 “Navigation.
 Link.
 Click this link to reveal navigation links below. “ and then double clicking the link does just that.
 Note, that we have used the title attribute to pass additional instructions to the user: